Description

 Project Progress

 In April 2019 Sabella recovered the D10 turbine from the Fromveur Passage for a servicing period of approximately three months off the port of Brest.
-The turbine is planned to be redeployed on its foundation and connected to Ushant Island, for operation until 2021 and the commissioning of the PHARES (Progressive Hybrid Architecture for Renewable Energy Solutions in islands) project, led by AKUO Energy, including two Sabella tidal turbines, a wind turbine, solar energy and energy storage (implemented by EDF SEI).
+The turbine is planned to be redeployed on its foundation and connected to Ushant Island, for operation until 2021.

 Papers, Reports, Research Studies